Careful Preparations for In-Person Learning

 What precautions are being taken inside Elon Law facilities to minimize the risk of infection?

-Additional cleaning procedures, hand sanitizing stations and disinfecting applications help foster a safe learning environment and minimize the risk of viral transmission on surfaces.
+Additional cleaning procedures, hand sanitizing stations and disinfecting applications remain in place to help foster a safe learning environment and minimize the risk of viral transmission on surfaces.
 Cleaning practices follow CDC guidelines and include the use of EPA-approved products effective against viruses and bacteria, including hospital-grade disinfectant.
 Frequent cleaning and extra attention is paid to communal and “high touch” areas, such as door handles, stair handrails, elevator buttons and bathrooms.